umbraco/UmbracoDocs/15/umbraco-deploy/deployment-workflow/import-export.md

 ![Tree export](images/tree-export-modal.png)

-When doing an environment export, you also have the option to include *all* schema in the export, regardless of whether it is in use by any content.
+When exporting an environment, you can include _all_ schema, regardless of whether any content uses it.

 ![Environment export](images/environment-export-modal.png)